vp393001/xalts-assignment/README.md

 4. Run the following commands: terraform init terraform apply
 5. It will display public IP once EC2 is provisioned.
-Copy it and append /health at the end to access IP (For example: 34.200.223.131/health)
+Copy it and append /health at the end to access API (For example: 34.200.223.131/health)
 6. It will return {"result":"Healthy","error":false}